dbilanoski/dbilanoski/README.md

 ---
 ### Learning, writing, sharing
 I like to learn and share knowledge.
-Also, I wrote numerous technical guides, notes and how-to's in my work and now I'm in a process of making those handy and public.
+Also, I wrote numerous technical guides, notes and how-to's in my work and now I'm in the process of making those handy and public.

 Below are repositories which you might find usefull: